Wahler & Schwarz

 - red anchor between the words Post and Card

 John Walker’s postcards were printed by the Bartholomew mapmakers and included regions throughout Great Britain and some postcards of countries further afield including Australia and Canada where they published cards featuring the Canadian Pacific Railway routes.
 Their 1903 Geographical Series cards were numbered though earlier ones weren’t.
-The Geographical cards typically showed a city or town map with a black and white vignette, another benefit of the tie-in with Bartholomew3.
+The Geographical cards typically showed a city or town map with a black and white vignette, another benefit of the tie-in with Bartholomew.
 Other divided-backs were published in the Bells’ Series and bore the company name before and after incorporation.
-In 1904 Walkers published the earliest known picture postcards of the Turks & Caicos Islands4.
+In 1904 Walkers published the earliest known picture postcards of the Turks & Caicos Islands.

 Wall, Nichols Company Limited, Honolulu, Hawaii, USA